This guide is intended to help the Rutgers community publicize events that they are sponsoring to audiences within the university.

 RLC-WVPH 90.3 FM (THE CORE) is the Livingston Campus radio station bringing the campus and beyond a wide array of music all hours of the day and night.
 For more information, contact THE CORE at 732-445-4100 ext.
 7 or by email using our contact form.

 The Info & Weather Channel (Channel 23.1 on RU-tv) is a 24-hour, text-based forum for sharing information about campus activities, programs, services, and events.
-Inform the university community of your events or announcements by completing our online organization and event submission form.
+Inform the university community of your events or announcements by completing the online organization and event submission form.
 Submissions should be made at least two weeks in advance of the desired time of posting.

 RU-tv is able to produce a limited number of promotional announcements for Rutgers groups and organizations.
 For information about how your club or organization can get involved, visit this page to submit a request to RU-tv.

 The online Rutgers Calendar of Events can be accessed by students, faculty, staff, visitors, and the public.
 The system contains events universitywide and is located at ruevents.rutgers.edu.
 Organizations and departments affiliated with Rutgers can join the online Calendar of Events so that they can submit events.
+Questions should be sent to firstname.lastname@example.org.